 This Paragraph 5.7 shall apply to Brands that, subsequent to 30 June 2022, are reclassified as Track A Brands.

 (b) Requirements

-Calculated from the day the Producer of a Brand is notified by the LME of the reclassification, the Producer must notify the LME within three months of its chosen standard and submit the Standard Audit Report within one year of being notified by the LME of the reclassification.
 The LME shall, in its absolute discretion (and acting reasonably) prescribe the dates from which such Brands must comply with the requirements of Paragraphs 5.1 to 5.4 above.